itsalysialynn/wordle/README.md

 # Wordle

-This is a simple digital clock built with React, created as a practice exercise.
+This is a wordle clone built with React, created as a practice exercise.
 You can find the practice instructions at https://www.greatfrontend.com/questions/user-interface/wordle

 ### Requirements